-Charge cards, retail or store cards are not supported.
+Charge cards, retail or store cards are not (yet) supported.

 Tally isn’t currently available in all states.
-But they are available in California, Florida, Illinois, Massachusetts, Michigan, New Jersey, New York, Ohio, Texas, Washington, and Wisconsin.
+But they are available in Arkansas, California, Colorado, Florida, Illinois, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Texas, Utah, Washington, and Wisconsin.

-They are hoping to have all states added by the end of 2018.
+They are hoping to have most states added by the end of 2018.
 If your state isn’t listed, you can get a notification by signing up for the Tally app.

 Trying to juggle multiple credit cards and keep up with payment due dates is just one card away from missing a payment and incurring a late fee.